JacquesLucke/animation_nodes_manual/content/documentation/subprograms/group/index.md

 ## Advanced Node Settings

-The inputs of a group can have default values.
-Default values can only be defined for basic data types like numbers, vectors and booleans.
-One can define the default values in the advanced node settings of the *Group Input* node.
+- **Default Value** - The default value of the input.
+When the user adds an *Invoke Subprogram* node, the input will have its value set to this default value.
+This option is only available for simple data types like integers and floats.
+For instance, KDTree inputs will not have this option.
+- **Hide** - When enabled, the input will be hidden by default when the user adds an *Invoke Subprogram* node.

 ## Example 1